 - One dog initiates and the others follow

-To help stop your dog barking it is a good idea to try and work out the reasons why the bark is happening then you can implement the correct strategy and training methods to your individual circumstances.
-Consider the following;
+To help lessen your dog barking it is a good idea to try and work out the reasons why the bark is happening then you can implement the correct strategy and training methods to your dog’s individual circumstances.
+Consider the following.

-- The occasions the barking is at it’s worse
+- The occasions the barking is at its worst

 - Other body languages that your dog may be displaying.
 Are the ears up, forward or pinned back?
 Is the tail happy and wagging mid-range?
 Or wagging high or stiff or possibly down low?

 - How about your dog’s movements do they look fearful and backing away or moving forward when the barking is happening?